kcech/sentilo-docs-test/docs/integrations.rst

 .. note::

-   Sentilo is probably compatible with a variety of S3-like platforms on the market that implement the S3 interface.
+   Sentilo is probably compatible with variety of S3-like platforms on the market that implement the S3 interface.

 `see more <./services/subscription/subscription.html>`__